Sivarajack/go-app/readme.md

 - Clone the rep and navigate to the directory
 - run npm install
 - npm i -g pm2
-- npm start    #command
+- npm start
-- pm2 startup  #command
+- pm2 startup
-- sudo vi /etc/hosts #command
+- sudo vi /etc/hosts
 - add the below entry in host file
   127.0.0.1         go
 - save the host files